 Contact us: 617-726-7948

-Secondary adrenal insufficiency starts with a problem with the pituitary gland in the brain.
-The gland does not make enough adrenocorticotropin hormone (ACTH).
+- Secondary adrenal insufficiency.
+This starts when the pituitary gland doesn’t make enough of the hormone ACTH (adrenocorticotropin).
 As a result the adrenal glands don’t make enough cortisol.

 - Fungal infections